REI: Non-retail diversification

-REI diversified its offerings into global adventure vacations through the REI Adventures branch, which began in 1987.
-REI Adventures offered vacations for active travelers all over the world.

-In 2006, REI started the Outdoor School in selected markets.
-The Outdoor School is a series of one-day outings in the local area and in store classes.
-Offerings include mountain biking, road biking, kayaking, backpacking, rock climbing, outdoor photography, family hiking, snowshoeing and others.
-The current locations of the Outdoor School are the San Francisco Bay Area, Sacramento and Reno areas, the Los Angeles area, the San Diego area, Boston and New England area, New York Tri-State area, Philadelphia, Washington D.C./Maryland/Virginia area, Chicago area, Minneapolis area, Denver area, Atlanta area, Portland area, and Puget Sound area.
+In 1987, REI expanded its business by launching REI Adventures, a branch that managed travel trips for active tourists worldwide.
+Later, in 2006, the company created the Outdoor School which consisted of one-day local trips and in-store instructional classes.

-On June 11, 2015, REI bought Adventure Projects Inc., a Boulder-based company, founded by Nick Wilder and Mike Ahnemann in 2012, which is best known for its climbing website, Mountain Project (MountainProject.com), with guides to more than 128,000 climbing routes across the world.
+On June 11, 2015, REI bought Adventure Projects Inc., a Boulder-based company, founded by Nick Wilder and Mike Ahnemann in 2012, which is best known for its climbing website, Mountain Project, with guides to more than 128,000 climbing routes across the world.
 It has since expanded by creating MTBProject.com, a website for mountain bike trail maps, HikingProject.com, for hiking trails, PowderProject.com, for backcountry skiing trails, and TrailRunProject.com, for cross-country running trails.

-On January 8th, 2025, it was announced they were ending the 'Experiences' businesses, laying off hundreds of employees.
-REI’s president and CEO, Eric Artz, announced the news on Jan.
-8 in an email to employees.
-Artz said that the Experiences business served only 40,000 customers in 2024, less than 0.4% of all co-op customers, and was unprofitable.
+On January 8, 2025, REI announced that it was ending the "Experiences" businesses, laying off hundreds of employees.
+REI’s president and CEO, Eric Artz, said that the Experiences business served only 40,000 customers in 2024, less than 0.4% of all co-op customers, and was unprofitable.

-Location

-REI has a member owned co-operative headquartered in Kent, Washington.
-It is owned by its members, who each hold a single voting share.
-Members are entitled to a patronage dividend.
+Locations

+REI was headquartered in Kent, Washington.
 A new headquarters campus in the Spring District of Bellevue, Washington, was announced in 2016 and planned to open in 2020.
 The sale of the new headquarters campus was announced in August 2020 amid the COVID-19 pandemic, with REI corporate employees shifting to remote work.

 The company has five flagship stores in major U.S. cities that include event rooms and indoor climbing walls.
 Their Seattle flagship, in the Cascade neighborhood of Downtown Seattle, opened in 1996.
 It was followed by flagship locations in Bloomington, Minnesota; the Uline Arena in Washington, D.C.; New York City; and Denver, Colorado.
+REI announced in July 2026 that the flagship store in New York City would close in October 2026.